Pacejka's Magic Formula

 Home Pacejka's Magic Formula is used for expressing tire forces.

-Pacejka curves are used in Racer as a big part of the tire models.
-They model the forces that are generated by the tire as a result of the tire not following the road precisely.
+Pacejka curves are a big part of the tire models (and tire modeling is about 50% of a car simulator).
+They represent the forces that are generated by the tire as a result of the tire not following the road precisely.
 Steer the tire a little, and you get a slip angle, and this is input into the Pacejka Fy formula, giving a sideways force.
 Press the throttle, and the wheel starts spinning a bit; this gives a different ratio of wheel spin speed vs. ground speed, and this gives a forward (longitudinal) force.

 Pacejka's Magic Formula is a standard in a lot of today's racing simulations applications (not necessarily games; it's mostly professional applications that use it).
 Multiple versions exist - Racer mostly uses a 1989 version of Pacejka it seems; the formula was originally taken from Giancarlo Genta's book 'Motor Vehicle Dynamics', which is from 1997.
 The book also contains a few Pacejka example sets, not all too accurate but useful nevertheless.